flipkart-incubator/drift/docs/06-CONTRACTS.md

 ## 1. Core Philosophy

+> **Note to Adopters**: The philosophy described below reflects the guiding principles established by the original developers of Drift to ensure strict separation of concerns.
+All design decisions and contract structures in this document are influenced by this mindset.
+However, this does **not** restrict new users or contributors from experimenting with different patterns or extending the platform to suit their own architectural needs.

 ### Drift as Action Orchestrator and Data Provider

 The Drift system operates on a fundamental principle of separation of concerns between the backend (Drift) and frontend clients.
 Drift serves as an **Action Orchestrator** and **Data Provider**, explicitly avoiding decisions related to presentation, design, or user experience.